WeiqunPengLab/HiCHub/README.md

 - [License](#license)

 ## Overview
-This module is a Python package containing tool for network analysis of HiC data.
+This module is a Python package containing tool for network analysis of differential interactions of Hic data.
-It starts from HiC Interaction pairs, then generating network and clustering.
-Finally ranking all clusters by their interaction change.

 ### Hardware Requirements